How to Hike Cadini di Misurina: Complete Trail Guide (2026)

 FAQ

-A: Yes!!
-Dogs are allowed on the trail and in the park, but they must be kept on a leash.
+A: Happily, yes!
+Dogs are allowed on the trail and in the park, but must be kept on a leash at all times.

 Buon viaggio!